We stepped up on the small porch and Rhonda opened the door for us, moving aside so we could enter as she called ahead, “We’re here!”

 1. My employer’s book about the civil war in Bellona (which was still in search of a publisher).
 Phyllis was apparently much more familiar with the situation in Bellona than Rhonda was, and she asked some very pertinent questions, including one very specific one, about the battle of the Vale da Serenidade, which my employer evaded, as she always did.

 2. My employer’s book on the murder of Marvel Phillips.
-Rhonda controlled her expression as she learned about the magazine article.
+Rhonda controlled her expression as she learned about the magazine article my employer was writing about the investigation.
 I imagined she might be wondering how she was going to be portrayed in the article.

 3. Rhonda’s recovery from the gunshot wound she’d received during that case.
 Rhonda insisted that she was fully recovered, but then, after a frown from Phyllis, she admitted that she still had headaches which were thought to be related to the concussion she’d suffered when she’d been shot.